pikatchu/closedsource/book/0016-the_challenge.md

 "Oh, look who's back!
 The chess master!"
 Marcus grinned, waving him over.
 "Come on, newbie, time to stop hiding and actually play something real."

 Leo frowned.
-“I don’t even know how to play.”
+“I don't even know how to play.”

 Marcus smirked.
-“Exactly why it’ll be fun.”
+“Exactly why it'll be fun.”

 Before Leo could argue, he was more or less dragged into the game.
 A controller was shoved into his hands, and he found himself inside a Fortnite match, his avatar clumsy, moving erratically.